BUS220 Finance and Investment

 - As it will consistently be focused on the prerequisites of the different theories, students are expected to have a critical attitude towards the relevance of these.
 After completion of the course, students will have a good understanding of the practical relevance of the presented theory.

-Lectures, exercises, group work and guest lectures.
+Digital lectures, exercises, group work and guest lectures.

-Distributed at the start of the course.
+Other literature will be distributed at the start of the course.